School holiday activities Perth 2023 style are easy to plan when you have our list. This is a great way to find what’s on school holidays Perth, WA.

 If your child love trains, they will love the Rail Heritage Museum.
 It is not just a look and see museum, it’s very interactive with lots of opportunity to climb aboard the amazingly preserved freight and passenger trains to see exactly what they used to look like.
 Many of the trains also have beds, bathrooms and toilets.
 Find out more here.

-10 BIG days out for the spring school holidays
+10 BIG days out for the Summer school holidays

 One or two BIG days out are sometimes a fun school holiday activity to create special memories with your kids.
 Here are our favourite 10 Perth attractions that are suitable for families.

 Scitech is an educational and engaging science centre conveniently located in the heart of Perth.
 As Western Australia’s leading science education institution, this unique centre offers interactive science experiences for people of all ages to enjoy.
 For more details click here.